synedra/katacoda-scenarios/tiktok/step3.md

 Now, the display you see there is the default react App component, but we want to make our own.
 Let's go ahead and slim it down to the basics.

 # 3. Remove App Component Contents

+Clear out the unneeded stuff in your App.js file.
+After you click the 'Copy to Editor' button your server should reload and going to the <a href="https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com/">site</a> now will have an empty page.

 <pre class="file" data-filename="root/astra-tik-tok/src/App.js" data-target="replace">
 import './App.css'